tomhodgins/responsive.style/src/techniques/index.md

 ---
 title: Techniques
 keywords: cutting-edge, advanced CSS, responsive techniques
+description: Learn these advanced responsive CSS web design techniques and learn how to use them with plugins like EQCSS, CSSplus, reproCSS, JS-in-CSS, and your own JavaScript.
 ---

 This collection of styling techniques goes beyond the limits of what CSS can do.
 This list attempts to expose the most useful ways JavaScript can be used to extendCSS, and to explain the parts required to use each technique.